udoprog/OxidizeBot/README.md

 All admin commands are restricted to **moderators**.

 * `!admin refresh-mods` - Refresh the set of moderators in the bot.
 This is required if someone is modded or unmodded while the bot is running.
+* `!admin shutdown` - Cause the mod to cleanly shut down, and hopefully being restarted by the management process.

 #### `song`